celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 'MyName'
 ```

-Deploying the contract locally is great for testing purposes, but let's deploy to a public test network so other developers can easily access our contract as well.
+Deploying the contract locally is great for testing purposes, but let's deploy to a public test network so other developers can easily access the contract as well.

 ## Deploy to Alfajores \(Remotely\)